lijqhs/lijqhs.github.io/content/posts/2023/2023-10-20-dockerizing-django-postgresql-postgis-geodjango.md

 ## Preparation for Location Search in Django

+In this section, we will equip PostgreSQL with geospatial feature and configure the required installation using dockerfile to make things easier.
 To do location search in Django, we need GeoDjango and PostGIS.
 - [GeoDjango](https://docs.djangoproject.com/en/4.2/ref/contrib/gis/tutorial/) is a web framework for developing geographic applications using Django, which is a high-level Python web framework.
 - [PostGIS](https://postgis.net/), on the other hand, is an extension for the PostgreSQL database that adds support for spatial data types and spatial querying capabilities.